laurentvv/polyglot-bench/README.md

   - Go: Uses encoding/json package
   - TypeScript: Uses JSON global object

+**Note**: In our latest benchmarks, TypeScript showed the best performance in this test with a score of 12.08, followed by Rust (11.41), Python (10.86), and Go (8.65).
+This demonstrates TypeScript's strength in specific I/O operations.

 **3. CSV Processing**
 - **Purpose**: Tests structured data parsing performance
 - **Language Specifics**: